Course Structure and Units

 Training Hours and Commitment

-Under the workplace training model a workplace is required to provide a (full-time) Trainee or Apprentice 3 hours per week withdrawn from normal or routine duties for the purpose of this training.
-(Note: Weekly commitment will vary depending on the unit of competency being undertaken.)
+The specific number of hours to commit will vary and depend on the capacity of each individual.
+Under the workplace training model, the workplace is required to provide an (full-time) Apprentice or Trainee 3 hours per week withdrawn from normal or routine duties for the purpose of this training.

 Assessment Methods